XRAY-VR/XRAY-VR/README.md

 - 👋 Hi, I’m @XRAY-VR
 - 👀 I’m interested in Design and Tech
 - 🌱 I’m currently learning Web3 😁 related stuff
+- working in the design industry since 2004 and not used to share.
+- will share my personal and professional work here

 <!---